LILTTALK/EDMC_Stream-Source/README.md

 ## Installation

 This plugin works currently with EDMC version 5.x.x.
+All previous versions of EDMC will cause errors in the output files.

 * On EDMC's Plugins settings tab press the “Open” button.
 This reveals the `plugins` folder where EDMC looks for plugins.
 * Download the [latest release](https://github.com/LILTTALK/EDMC_Stream-Source/releases/latest).